ads91/riskengine/README.md

 An online pricing engine service for financial instruments.
 Pricing requests are respresented as a JSON file and return a JSON with the calculated price.

-Multiple instrument types are supported and can be combined in one request, which will price them asynchronously.
+Multiple instrument types are supported and can be combined in one request, which are priced asynchronously.

 ## Usage